fz1b/TreeHoleJournal/README.md

 In order to ensure users can access their information everywhere, we have hosted our website in Heroku.
 In Heroku, we have made use of the `Secrets` function to hide API access tokens and keys from the codebase.
 We have also delegated the burden to continuous deployment to **GitHub Actions,** so that changes made to the `master` branch will be applied to the website within minutes.

-## Above and beyond functionality (Incomplete)
+## Above and beyond functionality

 ### Infinite Scrolling

+To improve the user experience, the frontend will not fetch and render all posts at once.
+Instead, it will fetch and render the first batch, and when the user scrolls to the bottom, the next batch will be loaded.
+We custom designed a flagpoint that consists of the journal id and the time the journal is composed.

 ### Location Services

+Location services is enabled by the Google Maps API.
+This enables both location auto complete when creating a modal, and also sort by location.
+We use a custom algorithm to find all nearby journals, and display them in sorted order.
+Users can use this to discover point of interest near them.

 ## Next Steps (Incomplete)

 - Move requests information to headers
 > Currently all requests are being sent over the url.
-We plan to move these requests in the header since we can have more request data stored in a header as we plan for more complex queries
+We plan to move these requests in the header since we can have more request data stored in a header as we plan for more complex queries.
 - Ability to follow others, view all posts from another user
->
+> Similar to other social media apps, a user may want to explore all the posts created by someone that they follow.
+In the future we may include a personal page that can be customized by the user, and includes all of the user's public posts.
 - Email confirmation
+> We want to have a way to confirm that a user has a working email, so that we can send notifications when their posts is being commented and liked.
+A valid email address also allows to add other verification features, like reset password.

 ## Contributions